 It’s been said that sleep is food for the brain.

 Many of us lay there tossing and turning, hoping that the more sheep we count, the quicker we might fall into a deep slumber.

 There are many great natural remedies that may help you sleep more easily – even if you struggle with it currently.

-Also check out these insomnia quotes and sayings for when you can’t sleep.
+Also, check out these insomnia quotes and sayings for when you can’t sleep.

-Check out these eight ways to fall asleep naturally
+Check out these eight ways to fall asleep naturally.

-The key component of aromatherapy is lavender.
-This is an inexpensive, nontoxic way to doze off into a deep slumber.
+This inexpensive, nontoxic way to doze off into a deep slumber.

 Evidence suggests the scent can help slow down the nervous system, improve sleep quality, and promote relaxation.

-Many others have found benefit in applying it to the bottom of their feet or adding drops to a soothing diffuser.
+Many others have found benefits in applying it to the bottom of their feet or adding drops to a soothing diffuser.

 2. Practicing Yoga or Meditation